Postdoctoral Funding Resources

 Preeminent Postdoctoral Program

-The College of Graduate Studies began accepting applications for the P3 program in November 2016 and has since awarded support to PIs to hire more than 200 new Postdoctoral Scholars across UCF colleges, institutes, and centers.
+he College of Graduate Studies began accepting applications for the P3 program in November 2016 and has since awarded support to PIs to hire 100s of new Postdoctoral Scholars across UCF colleges, institutes, and centers.

 Preeminent Postdoctoral Program Funding Application